RummanShahriar/NLP-Comparative-Analysis-of-Word-Representation-Techniques/README.md

 This project provides a rigorous comparative analysis of four distinct word representation techniques:

-1. **Bag-of-Words (BoW)** – a sparse, count-based representation.
+1. **Bag-of-Words (BoW)** , a sparse, count-based representation.
-2. **TF-IDF** – a normalized frequency representation that down-weights common terms.
+2. **TF-IDF** , a normalized frequency representation that down-weights common terms.
-3. **GloVe** – pre-trained static dense embeddings based on global word co-occurrence statistics.
+3. **GloVe** , pre-trained static dense embeddings based on global word co-occurrence statistics.
-4. **Skip-gram (Word2Vec)** – task-specific dense embeddings trained from scratch on the given dataset.
+4. **Skip-gram (Word2Vec)** , task-specific dense embeddings trained from scratch on the given dataset.

 These representations are evaluated across a wide spectrum of models, from simple linear classifiers (Logistic Regression, Naive Bayes) to ensemble methods (Random Forest) and advanced deep learning architectures (DNN, RNN, GRU, LSTM, and their bidirectional variants).
 The goal is to identify which combinations yield optimal performance in terms of accuracy, F1-score, and computational efficiency for multiclass text classification.

-The best performing configuration—**Skip-gram embeddings with a Deep Neural Network**—achieved an accuracy of 67.85% and a macro F1-score of 67.24%, outperforming all other combinations.
+The best performing configuration, **Skip-gram embeddings with a Deep Neural Network**, achieved an accuracy of 67.85% and a macro F1-score of 67.24%, outperforming all other combinations.

 ---